ytmimi/Graphene-ObjectType-Generator/README.md

 ```
 Inspecting the output shows that 3 classes were created: DeepType, BaseType, and NestedExample.
 We only specified NestedExample.
-DeepType and BaseType were generated using the named of the field that they correspond to in title case followed by 'Type'.
+DeepType and BaseType were generated using the names of the field that they correspond to in title case followed by 'Type'.
 BaseType represents the first nested dictionary.
 The only key (deep) of the first nested dictionary matches the only field of BaseType.
 Similarly, DeepType represents the second nested dictionary.
 Again note that the second nested dictionary only contains one key (even_deeper), and DeepType's only field matches it exactly.

 ##### None, Empty Lists, and Empty Dictionaries
 In the event that None values, empty lists, or empty dictionaries are encountered while parsing data, a placeholder and warning description will be used.
 Here's an example of what you can expect to see.